 Because shame is so painful, it’s common for people to hide their shame from themselves by feeling sad, superior, or angry at a perceived insult instead.
 Other times, it comes out as boasting, envy, or judgment of others.
 The more aggressive and contemptuous are these feelings, the stronger the shame.
 An obvious example is a bully, who brings others down to raise himself, but this can happen all in your mind without actually bullying anyone.
 It needn’t be that extreme, you might talk down to those you teach or supervise, people of a different class or culture, or someone you judge.
 Another tell-tale symptom is frequent idealization of others, because you feel so low in comparison.
 The problem with these defenses is that if you aren’t aware of your shame, it doesn’t dissipate, but persists and mounts up.

 Theories about Shame

 Healing requires a safe environment where you can begin to be vulnerable, express yourself, and receive acceptance and empathy.
 Then you’re able to internalize a new experience and begin to revise your beliefs about yourself.
-It may require revisiting shame inducing events or past messages and re-evaluating them in a new perspective.
-Usually it takes an empathic therapist or counselor to create that space so that you can incrementally tolerate self-loathing and the pain of shame enough to self-reflect upon it until it dissipates.
+It may require revisiting shame-inducing events or past messages and re-evaluating them from a new perspective.
+Usually, it takes an empathic therapist or counselor to create that space so that you can incrementally tolerate self-loathing and the pain of shame enough to self-reflect upon it until it dissipates.
 Talking about it at a 12-Step meeting can begin to lessen shame.
 My books, Conquering Shame and Codependency and 10 Steps to Self-Esteem, and webinar, How to Raise Your Self-Esteem, provide steps and exercises to overcome shame and raise your self-esteem.
-Find links at www.whatiscodependency.com.
 You can watch my talks on shame on Youtube.

 ©Darlene Lancer, MFT 2012